acmeofmanas/crio/README.md

 docker.io/library/nginx   latest              f493a2ff29351       139MB

 ```
-#### we need to create first 2 files to run pod and container such as pod-config and container-config
+<sub>at first we need to create 2 files to run pod and container for this example we named it as pod-config.json and container-config.json</sub>
 ```
 cat >pod-config.json <<EOF
 {